hauptem/F5-Multisite-Dashboard/README.md

    - **Receive String**: `(healthy|unhealthy)`

 4. Click **Finished**
-5. Return to backend pool and assign this monitor
+5. Return to backend pool and assign this monitor to the dashboard-api-hosts_https_pool

 ---

-## DNS Resolver Configuration
+## DNS Resolver Configuration (Optional but the iRule will require unless edited)
 The DNS resolver enables hostname display for pool members in dashboard responses.
-This step is optional but recommended for enhanced user experience.

 ### Access BIG-IP via SSH
 1. SSH to your Frontend BIG-IP as an administrative user